 Surprising is also the number of teams that have won at least one Grand Prix with Brembo brakes: there are 15, although almost half (7) did not achieve a second win.
 The latest to join this list were Racing Point and AlphaTauri in 2020, followed by Alpine in 2021.
 Who knows if others will soon follow their example.

-Less prominent are the English teams historically linked to AP Racing, a historic British company based in Coventry that develops brakes and clutches for numerous Formula 1 teams (and beyond).
-AP Racing became part of the Brembo Group in 2000 and is not included in the counts in this article.
+Less present are the English teams historically linked to AP Racing, a historic British company based in Coventry that develops brakes and clutches for numerous Formula 1 teams (and beyond).
+AP Racing became part of the Brembo Group in 2000 and is not included in the counts of this article.

-For McLaren, fourth with 34 wins, Ayrton Senna's insistence was crucial for the adoption of Brembo brakes, as he had already appreciated them during his time with Lotus.
+For McLaren, fourth with 34 wins, Ayrton Senna's insistence was decisive in adopting Brembo brakes, as he had already appreciated them during his time with Lotus.

 Technology